dwhodges2/sheetFeeder/README.md

 ## Notes

 This is a work in progress.
+Comments/suggestions as well as forking very welcome.

+TODO: Compile into package and register with PyPi for easier installation!